 In our hands-on testing of the Electrify Home HomeStation, we loved the stylish and sleek design of the charger, its impressive packaging, and how easy it was to install and setup.
 We did find that the holster wasn’t the greatest and the charger is a bit bulky compared to other EVSEs on the market.
 Other minor issues include not being able to control the lights and we do wish the connector felt more premium.
 You can read our full review of the Electrify Home HomeStation here.

-Safety certifications on ClipperCreek’s home EV charger include ENERGY STAR, ETL, and cETL.
+Safety certifications on Enphase’s home EV charger include ENERGY STAR, ETL, and cETL.
 It also comes equipped with a service ground monitor, that constantly checks for proper grounding for safe use.
-This recommendation comes in a fully-sealed, NEMA-4 enclosure and the company says it’s rated to work in a temperature range from -22°F to 122°F.
+This recommendation comes in a fully-sealed, NEMA-4 enclosure, making it ideal for outdoor installations.
+This charger comes with a 25-foot charging cable.

 How much is a home EV charger?